Crate Training for Puppies or Older Dogs

 Growing up, our family dogs never had a crate.
 It wasn’t until I became an adult that I even met people who “crated” their dogs.

 I thought a dog spending time in a crate was unusual and maybe even cruel.
+However my views have since changed drastically on this.
+I’ve been looking at some soft dog crates at VetsRecommend to find the perfect one for my dog.

-However, as I began to learn more about canine behavior and positive reinforcement training, I started to learn the benefits of crate training for both owner and dog.
+As I began to learn more about canine behavior and positive reinforcement training, I started to learn the benefits of crate training for both owner and dog.

 Plus, with proper training, you won’t be using your crate for the entire life of your dog.
 It is usually a temporary part of their life. 🙂